 Automatic de-risking vehicles such as glide path strategies are becoming the default of choice for many CAP sponsors.
 Since 2011, over 80% of all new plans with Sun Life Financial have added target date funds to their plan's investment line up - and all but a few are using this vehicle as the plan's default investment option.
-The Academic sector has embraced this solution albeit at a slower pace than other industries.
-Many plan sponsors in this sector use a balanced fund and in the case of many Universities, a custom balanced fund solution.
-About one in five plan sponsors still use a Money Market fund as the default investment option when the plan member doesn't make an active decision.
+The Associations & Affiliations sector is no exception although almost one in five plan sponsors, still use a Money Market fund as the default investment option when the plan member doesn't make an active decision.
 This may be an opportunity to take a close look at the default fund to ensure it is still appropriate for the employees participating in the plan.